IBM-Cloud/docs/services/mobileaccess/getting-started-android.md

 ## Making a request to your mobile backend
 {: #request}

-After the {{site.data.keyword.amashort}} Client SDK is initialized, you can start making requests to your mobile backend.
+After the {{site.data.keyword.amashort}} client SDK is initialized, you can start making requests to your mobile backend.

 1. Try to send a request to protected endpoint of your new mobile backend.
 In your browser, open the following URL: `{applicationRoute}/protected`.
 For example: `http://my-mobile-backend.mybluemix.net/protected`
 <br/>The `/protected` endpoint of a mobile backend that was created with MobileFirst Services Starter boilerplate is protected with {{site.data.keyword.amashort}}.
-An `Unauthorized` message is returned in your browser because this endpoint can be accessed by mobile applications that are instrumented with the {{site.data.keyword.amashort}} Client SDK only.
+An `Unauthorized` message is returned in your browser because this endpoint can be accessed by mobile applications that are instrumented with the {{site.data.keyword.amashort}} client SDK only.

 1. Use your Android application to make a request to the same endpoint.
 Add the following code after you initialize `BMSClient`: